 Since April 2013, first-time buyers of new build properties will only need a deposit of 5% in order to get a mortgage for up to 75% of the property’s value.

-From October 2013, the scheme expanded to include older properties and became available to home movers, not just first-time buyers.
 You can compare the current Help to Buy mortgage market with our online mortgage comparison tool.

 There are two parts to the Help to Buy scheme – shared ownership and an equity loan.
 You can choose which option suits your homebuying plans best.